 As described above, the Class 2B Notes could be characterized as either derivatives or equity instruments for U.S. federal income tax purposes, and we intend to take the position that the Class 2B Notes will be treated as NPCs for U.S. federal income tax purposes (except with respect to non-U.S. Persons that hold Class 2B Notes for purposes of U.S. federal withholding tax, as discussed below).
-If the Class 2B Notes are treated as NPCs for U.S. federal income tax purposes, no U.S. withholding tax will apply to a non-U.S. Person's inclusions of periodic payments and mark-to-market income inclusions with respect to the on-market NPC component of the Class 2B Notes would be taxed as interest for purposes of the Code if the Class 2B Notes are NPCs for U.S. federal income tax purposes, such deemed interest payments to U.S. withholding tax if the requirements for the portfolio interest exemption described above in "Class M Debt Notes and RCR Notes - Interest and OID" are met.
+If the Class 2B Notes are treated as NPCs for U.S. federal income tax purposes, no U.S. withholding tax will apply to a non-U.S. Person's inclusions of periodic payments and mark-to-market income inclusions with respect to the on-market NPC component of the Class 2B Notes are treated as interest for purposes of the Code if the Class 2B Notes are NPCs for U.S. federal income tax purposes, such deemed interest payments with respect to U.S. withholding tax purposes, such deemed interest income would not be subject to U.S. withholding tax if the requirements for the portfolio interest exemption described above in "Class M Debt Notes and RCR Notes - Interest and OID" are met.